 WHAT TO PACK

-Because of changes of the altitude and climates, you will need a bit of everything.
+Because of changes of the altitude, temperatures, weather and climates, you will need to pack a bit of everything.

 TRAVEL INSURANCE - SIMPLE & FLEXIBLE